Treatment Effects with Targeting Instruments: Targeting

 \subsection{Strict Targeting}

 Figure~\ref{fig:terterum} suggests that if we could make sure that $P_1$ is directly to the left of $P_0$, the shape of $C_{212}$ would become nicer---and group $C_{202}$ would be empty.
 Bringing $P_2$ directly under $P_0$ would have a similar effect.
-But these are assumptions on the dependence of the $U_z(d)$ on instruments.
-The first one imposes $\Delta_1(2)=\Delta_0(2)$ and the second one imposes $\Delta_2(1)=\Delta_0(1)$.
+This translates directly into assumptions on the dependence of the $U_z(t)$ on the instruments: the first one imposes $d=e$ and the second one imposes $a=c$.
 This can be interpreted as policy regime $z=1$ (resp.\ $z=2$) subsidizing treatment $t=1$ (resp.\ $z=2$) only.

-To put it differently, we are now requiring that the instruments $z\in\bar{Z}(t)$, which maximize $\Delta_z(t)=U_z(t)-U_z(0)$, should not shift assignment between the other values of the treatment.
-The following assumption is a direct extension of the discussion above to our general discrete model.
+To return to the general model, there are applications in which the instruments $z\in Z^\ast(t)$, which maximize $U_z(t)$, do not shift assignment between the other values of the treatment.
+The following definition is a direct extension of this discussion.